matt1432/nixos-configs/README.md

 # My NixOS configs

-TODO: add directory structure info and enforce it

-    - [x] every root folder in the repo represents a flake output except inputs
-    - [x] every root folder only has an optional `default.nix` and subfolders for each of its attrs
-    - [x] if there is non nix code, it will be in a `config` folder
-    - [x] every module should not do anything if imported
-    - [x] all nix files that represent a module should be `default.nix` (a nix file which is imported directly can be called anything alongside `default.nix`)
-    - [ ] redo docs

 ## AGS

 You might find it weird that most of my config is written in TypeScript.